Confessions of a Lefty: The Life of a Left-Handed Guitarist

 Confessions of a Traitor

 Since I’m a traitor and play right-handed guitars, I don’t know what it’s like to experience the world of music as a true lefty.
 I picked up a guitar mainly because my older brother had gotten one and I thought it looked awesome.
 I’d also just gotten the CD of Monster by REM and was enthralled by the big, juddering noises I could hear throughout the songs.
 I desperately wanted to mimic them and so set out to play a guitar primarily to do just that.
-The incredible tremolo sounds in Crush With Eyeliner turned out to be tremolo from Peter Buck's Mesa Boogie Trem-o-verb amp, but 12 year old's don't have access to that kind of info back in 1994!
-Having no concept of the ‘tremolo’ effect, or of the subject of effects at all really, this particular sound eluded me for some years...
+Those incredible sounds heard in songs like Crush With Eyeliner turned out to be nothing more mysterious than the bult-in tremolo effect on Peter Buck's Mesa Boogie amp, but 12 year olds did not have access to such arcane knowledge and so the mystery remained, which only added to the excitement of playing guitar.

-So how has this affected my guitar playing?
-I would say there were short term benefits and long-term issues.
+So: how has this affected my guitar playing?
+Maybe I'm not the best to judge, but I would say there were short term benefits and long-term issues.

-The benefits were that my dominant hand was doing all the ‘tricky’ bits: forming notes & chords, applying vibrato, and getting my adolescent shred on!
-I got better than my mates faster since their left hands were struggling where mine wasn’t.
+The benefits were that my dominant hand was doing all the ‘tricky’ bits: forming notes & chords, applying vibrato, and of course, getting my adolescent shred on by racing around on the fingerboard in as fast and tasteless a manner as I could.
+I improved more quickly than my guitar-playing pals since their left hands were struggling with speed and strength where mine wasn’t.
 In terms of my right hand, I never remember having problems, certainly not with using plectrums.
 I figured that if I had to learn something, I’d just get on with it and learn!

 In the long term, what I’ve noticed is that certain relatively simple things have proven themselves to be difficult for me.
 The main one was finger-picking: it took a lot of patience and perseverance to be able to apply the standard ‘p-i-m-a’ techniques to my unruly right hand.
-I got there in the end, but my right-handed guitarist pals got there long before me, issuing puzzled looks in my direction as they did so!
-I could slay them at a Satriani solo, but they could play Norwegian Wood without having to push their right hand into crippling positions and adopt crumpled war-face expressions like I had to.
+I got there in the end, but my right-handed friends got there long before me, issuing puzzled looks in my direction as they heard my cack-handed arpeggios.
+I could slay them at a Satriani solo, but they could play Norwegian Wood without flubbing notes or missing them altogether like I did.
+My right hand lacked the dexterity and synchronisation required for such a relatively easy task, and it took (I should say, takes) an element of dedication to work past that.

-It wasn’t even a case of learning to shred and forgetting the basics: I was a big fan of arpeggios and effects as soon as I knew what both things were: Radiohead and U2 had as much to answer for as Sepultura and Nine Inch Nails when I was a teenager!
-It just so happened that my left-handedness afforded me an aptitude for speed and expression that my right-handed contemporaries didn’t find until later on.
+It wasn’t even a case of learning to shred and forgetting the basics: I was a big fan of arpeggios, rhythms and riffs from the beginning: it just so happened that my left-handedness afforded me an aptitude for speed and expression that my right-handed contemporaries didn’t attain until later on.

 More recently than this, I’ve attempted (on numerous occasions) to master some proper Flamenco techniques, and again, the non-dominant right hand is proving to be something of an issue.
 Right-handed players can confirm to me that Flamenco is tough, full-stop, so there’s an element of relief there, but I still think it’s a disadvantage being left-handed in this respect.